amrithub/car_market_space/README.md

 # **Introduction**
-This is a market web application for buyers and sellers of cars.
-A user can register oneself and then buy a car posted by other users.
+This is a market place application for buyers and sellers of cars.
+Since online shopping is quite popular these days (efficient as well), most of the people would like to look online for shopping whether it is headphones or laptop.
+In order to make it easy for the buyers and sellers of personal car, this web application has been designed.
+Visiting this application, a user can register oneself and then buy a car posted by other users.
 Also, a user can post an advertisement of his/her car.
 In addition, non-registered users can see the car lists and the car details.

-# **Motivation/Objective**
+# **Issue with current car marketplace applications and Motivation**
-Even though we have so many market place applications like Ebay, Amazon and gumtree, Ebay and Amazon are not suitable for car sales.
+Even though we have so many market place applications like Ebay, Amazon and gumtree, Ebay and Amazon are not suitable for car sales as they are general purpose online marketplace application.
 Also, people can post car advertisements in gumtree which we can see quite often, but, they can't make the payment via gumtree.
 So, I decided to design a marketplace application so that it is specialized in cars only and a user can also buy the car online by making online payment.

 # **Description of the application**
 ### **Purpose**: